kwkraus/fleet-assistant-multi-agent-app/fleet_multi_agent_foundry_blueprint.md

-# Fleet Multi-Agent Virtual Assistant — Step-by-Step Blueprint (Azure AI Foundry Edition)
+# Fleet Assistant Agent Service Integration — Step-by-Step Blueprint

-This blueprint builds a multi-tenant fleet management AI assistant using **Azure AI Foundry** for LLM orchestration and **Semantic Kernel** for agent coordination.
-The system uses a single orchestrator that routes to specialized agents with tenant-specific integratio- **Supports enterprise authentication** with API Key and tenant isolations.
+This blueprint builds a simple fleet management AI assistant that connects to hosted agents in **Azure AI Foundry Agent Service**.
+The system uses **DefaultAzureCredential** for Entra ID authentication and streams responses back to the caller.

 ## Architecture Overview

-- **Single Azure Function** with orchestrator + specialized agents
+- **Single Azure Function** that connects to hosted agents
-- **Planning Agent** coordinates all requests and calls sub-agents
-- **Tenant-specific Integration Plugins** (GeoTab, Fleetio, Samsara, etc.)
-- **Azure AI Foundry** for model routing and selection
+- **Azure AI Foundry Agent Service** hosts the fleet management agent
-- **API Key** authentication with tenant isolation
-- **Graceful degradation** when integrations fail
+- **Entra ID authentication** via DefaultAzureCredential
+- **Streaming responses** from agent service to caller
+- **Simple message forwarding** with no local processing

 ---